 The principal risks of investing in the Fund are summarized below.
 As with any investment, there is a risk that you could lose all or a portion of your investment in the Fund.
-Some or all of these risks may adversely affect the Fund's net asset value ("NAV") per share, trading price, yield, total return, and/or ability to meet its objective.
-For more information about the risks of investing in the Fund, see the section in the Fund's Prospectus titled "Additional Information About the Funds-Principal Risks of Investing in the Funds."
+Each risk summarized below is considered a "principal risk" of investing in the Fund, regardless of the order in which it appears.
+Some or all of these risks may adversely affect the Fund's net asset value per share ("NAV"), trading price, yield, total return and/or ability to meet its investment objective.
+For more information about the risks of investing in the Fund, see the section in the Fund's Prospectus titled "Additional Information About the Fund - Principal Risks of Investing in the Fund."